MarioKuzmanov/Machine-Translation/README.md

 ![images/task.png](images/model.png)

 **NB:** Any comments, suggestions, improvements will be considered, so please let me know.

+## Future directions
+- What could lead to better results is freezing the embedding layers of the source network and the target network with pretrained character embeddings.
+Many papers cite that, for such task initializing the embeddings with pretrained vectors generally leads to improved results.
+- The **LSTM** units have a relatively complex way of memorizing the important information to allow them to perform better than regular RNN cells over long sequences.
+However, implementing attention mechanism is most definitely a better way of getting the relevant information out of the encoder hidden state, at each step of unrolling the output network - `decoder`.